avast/gradle-docker-compose-plugin/README.md

 `composePull` task pulls and optionally builds the images required by the application.
 This is useful, for example, with a CI platform that caches docker images to decrease build times.

+`composeBuild` task builds the services of the application.

 ## Quick start
 ```gradle
 buildscript {